opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 Meaning of Compliance
 =====================

-OPNFV Compliance indicates adherence of an NFV platform and VNF to behaviors defined through specific platform capabilities, allowing to prepare, instantiate, operate and remove VNFs running on the NFVI.
-OVP 2019.12 compliance evaluates the ability of a platform to support Service Provider network capabilities and workloads that are supported in the OPNFV and ONAP platforms as of this release.
+OPNFV Compliance indicates adherence of an NFVI platform and VNF to behaviors defined through specific platform capabilities, allowing to prepare, instantiate, operate and remove VNFs running on the NFVI.
+OVP 2020.r1 compliance evaluates the ability of a platform to support Service Provider network capabilities and workloads that are supported in the OPNFV and ONAP platforms as of this release.
 Test cases are designated as compulsory or optional based on the maturity